-As evidence of the services the student received during the 2023-24 school year, the hearing record included a June 2024 progress report prepared by the student's special education teacher from Yes I Can, and a testimonial affidavit from the associate director of educational services at Yes I Can (Parent Exs.
-E at pp. 1-5; G at ¶¶ 24, 36-47).
+The hearing record included a December 14, 2023 progress report prepared by the student's special education teacher from Yes I Can, a June 2024 progress report prepared by the student's special education teacher from Yes I Can, and a testimonial affidavit from the associate director of educational services at Yes I Can (Parent Exs.
+F at pp. 1-5; H at ¶ 24; Dist.
+Ex.
+4 at pp. 1-5).2